Mile High Run Club - Upper East Side

 Mile High Run Club offers an introductory deal of two classes for $40 for first-timers.

-If you’re looking for a longer-term commitment, memberships are available from $159 for six classes per month up to $219 for unlimited classes.
+If you’re looking for a longer-term commitment, memberships are available from $175 for eight classes per month up to $249 for unlimited classes.

-Drop-in sessions are available at $36 per class, with smaller commitment packages also available, starting at a three-pack for $99.
+Drop-in sessions are available at $40 per class, with smaller commitment packages also available, starting at a four-pack for $125.

 Top Scoring Categories